-How else is the Instagram algorithm trying to fiddle us?
+How else is the Instagram algorithm trying to mess with us?

-TechCrunch* reported the following additional points from the session that should clear up any other nasty rumour about the algorithm.
+TechCrunch* reported the following additional points from the session that should clear up any other nasty rumours about the algorithm.

 - “Instagram is not at this time considering an option to see the old reverse chronological feed.